Information for Quartix Technologies plc investors

 The Nominations Committee

-The Nominations Committee is chaired by Paul Boughton.
+The Nominations Committee is chaired by Andrew Walters following Paul Boughton resignation.
 The Committee reviews the structure, size and composition of the Board to ensure the leadership of the Group is the most proficient to facilitate the Group’s ability to effectively compete in the marketplace.
 It makes recommendations to the Board regarding the continued suitability of any Director, the re-election by shareholders of any Director under the ‘retirement by rotation’ provisions in the Company’s Articles of Association, and succession planning for Directors and other Senior Executives.

 The ESG Committee

-Andrew Walters led our first sustainability review in 2022, in order to better understand our environmental impact and to prioritise areas for action.
-In addition, the ESG Committee will be assessing our performance in Social and Governance matters, where we believe that Quartix already conforms to current best practice in most areas.
+Russell Jones led our first sustainability review in 2022, in order to better understand our environmental impact and to prioritise areas for action.
+Following his return to the plc Board, Andrew was appointed as Chair of the ESG Committee.
+The ESG Committee assesses our performance in Social and Governance matters, where it believes that Quartix already conforms to current best practice in most areas.

 The Chairman has overall responsibility for corporate governance and in promoting high standards throughout the Group.
 He leads and chairs the Board, ensuring that committees are properly structured and operate with appropriate terms of reference, ensures that performance of individual Directors, the Board and its committees are reviewed on a regular basis, leads in the development of strategy and setting objectives, and oversees communication between the Group and its shareholders.